How to Prepare for a High School Exchange ProgramTweet

 Programs vary quite a bit.
 With some, your family will have to host an exchange student from another country while you are gone, while others offer this option but do not require it.

-Look into the details of the high school exchange program available to you before you make a commitment.
+Look into the details of the high school exchange programs available to you before you make a commitment.

 High School Exchange: Academic Requirements